 Spelling in this edition

-Marking of stress and hiatus
+Marking of stress, hiatus and vowel quality

 Other spelling modifications